searchyxnoe/Word_level_slr/README.md

 discord : alphanord
 email : xavier-shiller@proton.me

-# Overall architecture / Plan
+# Overall architecture / Plan (We do not recognize gestures using raw videos, thus training is not on videos but on extracted fingers and some relevant data)
 1. Find a dataset of RGB videos : https://www.kaggle.com/datasets/jahanzebnaeem/wlpsl Licensed under the Computational Use of Data Agreement (C-UDA)
 2. Improve frame quality using CLAHE on extracted frames only so that mediapipe recognition model is improved
 3. Apply data augmentation to make dataset bigger